ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```

 ### Verifying data
 In a real use case, not the UPP, but rather the original data itself has to be verified.
 The original data can be hashed, and the hash can be looked up by the [`data-verifier.py`](data-verifier.py) script.
-It has similar behaviour to the [`upp-anchoring-status.py`](upp-anchoring-status.py) script, see [Checking the anchoring status of a UPP](#checking-the-anchoring-status-of-an-upp).
+It has similar behaviour to the [`upp-anchoring-status.py`](upp-anchoring-status.py) script, see [Checking the anchoring status of an UPP](#checking-the-anchoring-status-of-an-upp).
 ```txt
 $ python data-verifier.py --help
 usage: data-verifier.py [-h] [--ispath ISPATH] [--env ENV] [--isjson ISJSON] [--hash HASH] [--no-send NOSEND] [--ishl ISHASHLINK] INPUT